 Helping unemployed people to obtain work is of critical concern for both public policy and society.
 'Active labour market', or 'Welfare to Work' programmes have a key role to play in addressing this, as do employers.
 Employer engagement in active labour market programmes are under-explored and we know little about how the organisations which deliver these programmes interact with employers.
-The research will address that gap by exploring these 'inter-organisational relations' in the UK and Denmark.
+This research addresses that gap by exploring these 'inter-organisational relations' in the UK and Denmark.

-The study involves two main phases of data collection in both countries.
-Phase 1 comprises of quantitative surveys of employers.
-Phase 2 will involve in-depth local area qualitative case studies of the interactions between employers and delivery organisations.
-The project aims to:
+The study involved two main phases of data collection in both countries.
+Phase 1 comprised quantitative surveys of employers.
+Phase 2 involved in-depth local area qualitative case studies of the interactions between employers and delivery organisations.
+The project aimed to:

 - Contribute new data and insights about how the configurations of organisations and contracting modes in the UK and Denmark affect employer engagement.